alchemistry/alchemtest/docs/contributing.rst

 5. Create a `Pull Request`_ with your new code and files.

+6. Add a *test* that checks that your files can be found.
+Look in the :file:`src/alchemtest/tests` directory and follow the examples that are already there.
+   We are also happy to help you with this step — just ask.

+   You can run the tests locally with `pytest` and you will also see that the tests are run on your PR.

-6. Engage in the code review — we might have questions, suggestions, and requests for revisions to ensure that your contribution fits into the library.
+7. Engage in the code review — we might have questions, suggestions, and requests for revisions to ensure that your contribution fits into the library.

-7. Once your PR is accepted it will be merged by a developer and your dataset is part of **alchemtest** — Congratulations!
+8. Once your PR is accepted it will be merged by a developer and your dataset is part of **alchemtest** — Congratulations!